+PROPOSAL

-PROPOSAL 1 ELECTION OF DIRECTORS
+ELECTION OF COMMON STOCK DIRECTORS

-At the Annual Meeting, stockholders will be asked to elect Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, and Mitchell A. Yelen, each of whom currently serves as a member of the Board, to the Board of Directors until his or her successor has been elected and qualified, or until his or her earlier death, resignation, or retirement.
+At the Annual Meeting, holders of Class A and Class B common stock will be asked to elect Raúl Alarcón, Joseph A. García, Manuel E. Machado, Jason L. Shrinsky, José A. Villamil, and Mitchell A. Yelen, each of whom currently serves as a member of the Board, to the Board of Directors until his or her successor has been elected and qualified, or until his or her earlier death, resignation, or retirement.

-If you submit your proxy via the Internet, by telephone or by mail, your shares will be voted for the election of the six nominees recommended by the Board of Directors, unless you mark the proxy in such a manner as to withhold authority to vote.
+If you submit your proxy via the Internet, by telephone or by mail, your shares will be voted for the election of the six nominees for Common Stock Director recommended by the Board of Directors, unless you mark the proxy in such a manner as to withhold authority to vote.
 The named proxies will vote all shares represented by proxy for the nominees for these vacancies, except to the extent authority to do so is withheld.
-Stockholders may withhold authority from the named proxies to vote for the entire slate of directors as nominated or may withhold the authority to vote for any individual nominee by marking the box under the "WITHHOLD" column adjacent to the name(s) of the appropriate director(s) via the Internet or on the attached proxy card, or by indicating by telephone that authority is withheld.
+Stockholders may withhold authority from the named proxies to vote for the entire slate of directors as nominated or may withhold the authority to vote for any individual nominee by marking the box under the "WITHOLD ALL" or "FOR ALL EXCEPT" column, respectively, adjacent to the name(s) of the appropriate director(s) via the Internet or on the attached proxy card, or by indicating by telephone that authority is withheld.
 Withholding authority to vote for one or more of the nominees will result in those nominees receiving fewer votes.
 If any nominee for any reason is or becomes unable or unwilling to serve, all shares represented by proxy will be voted at the Annual Meeting by the named proxies for the person, if any, as shall be designated by the Board of Directors to replace the nominee.
-Please see "Shares Held with a Broker, Bank, Trustee or Other Nominee" for information on how your shares will be voted in the absence of your instructions if you hold shares through a bank, broker or other nominee.
+Please see "Stockholders Entitled to Vote at the Annual Meeting - Shares Held with a Broker, Bank, Trustee or Other Nominee" for information on how your shares will be voted in the absence of your instructions if you hold shares through a bank, broker or other nominee.
 Each nominee has agreed to serve as a director if elected, and the Board of Directors has no reason to believe that any nominee will be unavailable to serve as a director.